alexwlchan/alexwlchan.net/src/_drafts/dominant-colours.md

 ## How it works

-I wrote this tool in Rust.
+dominant_colours is written in Rust.
-(More on that below.)

 The heavy lifting is done by [Collyn O'Kane's kmeans-colors project][kmeans_lib], which includes a generic *k*-means library.
 I did consider using the CLI tool that's part of the project, but it has lots of features I wouldn't use.
 I wrote dominant_colours with the ["do one thing and do it well"][do_one_thing] mantra in mind.

+I downsize all the images to be within 400&times;400&nbsp;pixels before passing them to the *k*-means process.
+This makes the whole process much faster, because there are less pixels to deal with -- and it doesn't have much effect on the result.
+If a colour was only visible in a fine detail that got lost in scaling, it probably wasn't a dominant colour.

+Similarly, if I've got an animated GIF, I only take a sample of the frames, which are each in turn downsized to 100&times;100.
+This dramatically reduces the number of pixels I have to deal with.
+(The biggest GIF I have saved locally is 720&times;1019 and has 650 frames -- nearly half a billion pixels.
+Sampling and resizing reduces that to a much more managable 350k pixels.)

-I've wrapped the *k*-means library in a command-line interface created with [clap].
+I've wrapped the *k*-means process in a command-line interface created with [clap].
 There's one argument and one flag which get used to configure the *k*-means process.

 To draw coloured text in the terminal, I'm using ANSI escape codes, adapting some Python from [another blog post I've written][ansi].